koenvervloesem/remarkable-calendar-creator/README.rst

 .. code-block:: console

-  $ sudo apt install pcal ghostscript
+  sudo apt install pcal ghostscript

 You can also install both programs on your reMarkable, after you have installed `Toltec <https://toltec-dev.org/>`_:

 .. code-block:: console

-  reMarkable: ~/ opkg install pcal ghostscript
+  opkg install pcal ghostscript

 *******************************
 Installation on your reMarkable